interstellar/starlight/starlight/doc/Protocol.md

   the
   [RatchetTx](#ratchettx)
   from the latest round,
-  including the counterparty's signature on it;
+  including the counterparty’s signature on it;
 - `CurrentSettlementTxes`,
-  the settlement transactions from the latest round, including the counterparty's signature on them;
+  the settlement transactions from the latest round, including the counterparty’s signature on them;
 - `CounterpartyLatestSettlementTxes`,
-  the latest settlement transactions for which the _counterparty_ has a valid ratchet transaction, including the counterparty's signature on them;
+  the latest settlement transactions for which the _counterparty_ has a valid ratchet transaction, including the counterparty’s signature on them;
 - `PaymentTime`,
   the time of the latest completed payment
   (or `FundingTime` if no payment has been made).